Arnav7r/Ask-anything-about-Gitam-Project-/README.md

-Here is the link for the video: https://drive.google.com/drive/folders/1EAcjXXxWkeU3jhM-p2FRIqYn2KOEGG2W?usp=sharing
+Here is the link for the video and ppt: https://drive.google.com/drive/folders/1EAcjXXxWkeU3jhM-p2FRIqYn2KOEGG2W?usp=sharing